SreeRam1726/Ex-1-Comprehensive-Report-on-the-Fundamentals-of-Generative-AI-and-Large-Language-Models/README.md

 Result:
-omprehensive Report on the Fundamentals of Generative AI and Large Language Models is completed successfully.
+comprehensive Report on the Fundamentals of Generative AI and Large Language Models is completed successfully.